Sri Sathya Sai Aradhana Day

 Do I speak more gently?

-Do I serve anyone other than myself?
+Do I serve anyone beyond myself?

-Do I remember God in daily life?
+Do I remember God in the midst of daily life?

 Do I see the Divine in others?

-That is the real Aradhana.
+That is true Aradhana.

 Flowers are beautiful.